sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 ###### Reference 2
 ```

-Note the blank lines between each component.
+Note the following:

+- The references section should start with a horizontal rule, denoted with triple dashes.
+The rule will be converted to a _page break_ in the final paper.
-Start the section with a level 1 heading, and use level 6 heading for each reference.
+- Title the section with a level 1 heading.
+- Use level 6 heading for each reference.
 The styles are set in such a way that convert level 6 headings to regular text with hanging indent.
+- Put blank lines between each component.

 ## Limitations

 I avoided using `citeproc` for automatically generating a bibliography based on in-text citations.
 While sweet, I found it too overkill for simple student papers.
-You will have to import your references in a reference manager and link it to where you write your paper.
+You will have to import your references into a reference manager and link it to where you write your paper.
 It means you will have to keep maintaining yet another application, something that my workflow tried to avoid.
-What this workflow does is to properly display the references with hanging indents, which is tricky to setup in a word processor.
+What this workflow does is to properly display the references with hanging indents, which is tricky to set up in a word processor.

+The reference document is the only way to style the output when exporting to DOCX.
+If you need to change the styles, you will have to manually edit the `custom-reference.docx` file and ensure the styles are saved under appropriate names.